Laleh-S/anime_frontend/README.md

 ## Wins
 - Being able to create a functioning and responsive site
-- Being able to get TypeScript work at the front-end
+- Being able to get TypeScript work at the front-end after only learning it for a couple of days

 ## Future Development